ahmed27037/portfolio/README.md

  npm run dev

-  You can edit the projects, resume, and skills by going to that section and editing it To put your own picture or video just bring it from whereever you saved it to the public folder of the project Then remember the name and insert it on the src of the page or section you want to insert it in
+  You can edit the projects, resume, and skills by going to that section and editing it To put your own picture or video just bring it from wherever you saved it to the public folder of the project Then remember the name and insert it on the src of the page or section you want to insert it in

   enjoy and thank you